algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 }
 ```

-It works in around 4 GFLOPS.
+It works at around 4 GFLOPS.
 There is still some inter-dependency between the iterations, so we can optimize it by considering more than 8 elements per iteration and taking advantage of the [instruction-level parallelism](/hpc/simd/reduction#instruction-level-parallelism).

-But it won't improve the performance by a lot: on each iteration, we need a load, vector comparison, two blends, and a vector addition — that is 5 instructions in total to process 8 elements.
-Since the decode width of this CPU (Zen 2) is just 4, the performance will still be limited by ⅘ × 8 = 6.4 GFLOPS even if we get rid of the other bottlenecks.
+It would help performance a lot, but it won't let us approach the speed of computing the minimum (~24 GFLOPS) as there is another bottleneck.
+On each iteration, we need a load, vector comparison, two blends, and a vector addition — that is 5 instructions in total to process 8 elements.
+Since the decode width of this CPU (Zen 2) is just 4, the performance will still be limited by ⅘ × 8 × 2 = 12.8 GFLOPS even if we get rid of all the other bottlenecks.

 Instead, we will switch to another approach that requires fewer instructions per element.